burnettk/jira-labelbot/README.md

 ### 4. Create your rules file

-A default rules file has been included, called ./labelbot.rules.
-The rules file is in JSON (JavaScript Object Notation) format, and can easily be edited by hand.
+A default rules file has been included, called ./rules.json.
+The rules file is in JSON (JavaScript Object Notation) format, and can easily be edited by hand. the sample into place like this:

 The rules file has several directives: